Margaret MacMillan: Recognition and honours

 Her most successful work is Peacemakers: The Paris Peace Conference of 1919 and Its Attempt to End War, also published as Paris 1919: Six Months That Changed the World.
 Peacemakers won the Duff Cooper Prize for outstanding literary work in the field of history, biography or politics; the Hessell-Tiltman Prize for History; the prestigious Samuel Johnson Prize for the best work of non-fiction published in the United Kingdom and the 2003 Governor General's Literary Award in Canada.

-MacMillan has served on the boards of the Canadian Institute for International Affairs, the Atlantic Council of Canada, the Ontario Heritage Foundation, Historica and the Churchill Society for the Advancement of Parliamentary Democracy (Canada).
-She is a Fellow of the Royal Society of Literature, an Honorary Fellow of St Antony's College, Oxford and a Senior Fellow of Massey College, University of Toronto.
-She has honorary degrees from the University of King's College, the Royal Military College of Canada and Ryerson University, Toronto.
+In Canada, MacMillan has served on the boards of Historica, the Canadian Institute for International Affairs, the Atlantic Council of Canada, the Ontario Heritage Foundation, and the Churchill Society for the Advancement of Parliamentary Democracy (Canada).
+She served Senior Fellow of Massey College, University of Toronto, stepping down in 2020.
+She has honorary degrees from the University of King's College, the Royal Military College of Canada and Ryerson University, Toronto, and Memorial University in Newfoundland and Labrador.

-MacMillan was made an Officer of the Order of Canada in February 2006 and promoted to a Companion, the highest grade of the order, on 30 December 2015.
 MacMillan represented the order at the coronation of Charles III, King of Canada, and Queen Camilla on 6 May 2023.

+In the United Kingdom, she is a Fellow of the Royal Society of Literature, an Honorary Fellow of St Antony's College, Oxford and the Learned Society of Wales.
+She is a Member of the Board of Trustees of the Imperial War Museum.
 In 2017, Prime Minister of the United Kingdom Theresa May advised Queen Elizabeth II to appoint MacMillan as a Member of the Order of the Companions of Honour.
 This was announced in the New Year honours list for 2018.
-She was chosen by Queen Elizabeth II and made a member of the Order of Merit by King Charles III in 2022.
+She was made a member of the Order of Merit by King Charles III in 2022.

-On 29 May 2018, MacMillan received an Honorary Doctor of Letters from Memorial University in Newfoundland & Labrador.

 In May 2019, MacMillan received an honorary degree from the American University of Paris.

-In May 2020, MacMillan was admitted as an Honorary Fellow of the Learned Society of Wales.